Pets with weakened immune systems caused by cancer, infection or inflammation can experience a myriad of health problems.

 Other mushrooms, such as shiitake, have gills allowing them to spread spores.

-Turkey tail are part of the part of the polypore family because they contain tiny pores to release spores.
+Turkey tail is part of the polypore family because they contain tiny pores to release spores.

 The mushroom is named for its colorful stripes resembling the plume of feathers on turkeys.